fabian-mugrauer/SPX-Industry-Momentum/README.md

 Bloomberg data (namely Total Returns of the SPX, SPX Sectors, SPX Industry Groups as well as the the risk free return (yield of 3 month generic US T-bills)) are provided and will be loaded from a [csv file](data/raw/Bloomberg_Download.csv).
 The data is only to be used for academic research and not to be commercialized.

-Should you have acccess to a BLoomberg Terminal, updating the data is straight forward:
+Should you have acccess to a Bloomberg Terminal, updating the data is straight forward:

 1. Open the [Excel file](data/raw/Bloomberg_Download.xlsx) and pull the newest data from BB (end date is today by default)